 In 2004, Universal Studios theme parks (Hollywood and Orlando) opened their "Revenge of the Mummy" rides based on both this movie and The Mummy Returns (2001).
 The rides became so popular, the lines would stretch into the main park with riders waiting for hours in the hot California or Florida sun.
 To alleviate the stress of waiting, when the lines would move, fans of the movie would wearily chant "Im-ho-tep.
 Im-ho-tep.
 Im-ho-tep." as the hypnotized townspeople do halfway through the movie.

-Leonardo DiCaprio was rumoured to have been offered the role of Rick O'Connell.
-It's believed DiCaprio was said to have loved the script and wanted to be in the film, however he had already agreed to star in The Beach (2000).
+Leonardo DiCaprio was rumored to have been offered the role of Rick O'Connell.
+It's believed DiCaprio was said to have loved the script and wanted to be in the film, however, he had already agreed to star in The Beach (2000).
 It's also been said that DiCaprio asked if The Beach could be delayed so he could film The Mummy, but producers refused.
-Ironically, filming of The Beach was delayed anyway.
+However, filming of The Beach was delayed anyway.

 The presence of living scarabs after centuries of isolation from food sources was better explained in an early version of the script; Imhotep was cursed to live forever when some of the sacred scarabs force themselves down his throat; and by eating him, the scarabs themselves were also cursed with everlasting life.